 Read more about God's wisdom here: The Power of Wisdom

 If you've found this blog valuable, please remember to share it on social media below.
-Sharing is a free way to share the Gospel and to let everyone know that the Bible teaches us many lessons to help us get through anything in life.
+Sharing is a free way to share the Gospel and to let everyone know that it may be hard and at times impossible for us to get out of certain situations, but there's hope, because we have God's wisdom to help us.

 A call for salvation

-When you accept Jesus Christ as your Savior, His spirit will come to live inside you.
+When you accept Jesus Christ as your Savior, His spirit will become one with yours.
 This is one of the greatest blessings of salvation.
-You don't have to go through someone else to get to God, and He will live in your heart where you and Him become one and have a relationship.
+You don't have to go through someone else to get to God, as you and Him are now one.

-Here's a prayer you can repeat:
+Here's a Prayer that you can pray to get saved:

-"Jesus, I confess that you are Lord, and I believe you died and was risen for my sins.
-I repent and ask for forgiveness of my sins, and I accept you as my personal Lord and Savior.
-Come into my heart and remove my sins.
-Thank you for forgiving me and making me into a new person in Jesus' name, Amen."
+Jesus, I confess that you are Lord, and I believe in my heart that you died and were risen for my sins.
+I ask for forgiveness of my sins, and I accept you as my personal Lord and Savior—in Jesus' name, Amen.

 Comments